GagePielsticker/Wordle-Remade/README.md

  [![License](https://img.shields.io/badge/license-MIT-green)](https://github.com/JamesPielstickerPortfolio/Wordle-Remade/blob/master/LICENSE.md)
 # Wordle Remade

-A recreatione of wordle using NodeJS, MongoDB, Express, and many more modern technologies.
+A re-creation of wordle using NodeJS, MongoDB, Docker, and many more modern technologies.

 ## Preface
 > I created this as a platform to refresh my fullstack skills in regards to web development.
 I figured a wordle recreation would be a good oppurtunity to do so.